Kangonaut/aegis-athena/mission-docs/spacecraft.md

 The ARS Controller effectively governs the rate of air circulation, manages the heat exchange process, and regulates the humidity levels within the cabin.
 Through its real-time analysis of cabin air, the controller directs air treatment through odor and CO2 removal canisters when necessary to maintain a clean, fresh atmosphere aboard the module.

 In essence, the ARS Controller exemplifies the blend of high-precision engineering and advanced programming.
-It stands vigilant, preserving a breathable and pleasant environment within the S.P.A.C.E.C.R.A.F.T., ultimately ensuring the health and comfort of our astronauts in their celestial voyage.
+It stands vigilant, preserving a breathable and pleasant environment within the SPACECRAFT, ultimately ensuring the health and comfort of our astronauts in their celestial voyage.

 #### 2.3.3.4 Heat Transport Section (HTS)

 A critical aspect of spacecraft management, the Heat Transport System, uses a water-glycol solution to cool temperature-sensitive equipment such as batteries and electronic gear requiring active thermal control.
 This solution circulates within the cooling loops, absorbing excess heat from the equipment mounted on cold plates and rails.
 The heat absorbed is then transferred to the space radiators for ejection, thus maintaining optimal thermal conditions.

 Spacecraft is continuously subjected to solar radiation, necessitating constant heat rejection.
-Moreover, to distribute the sun's heat more evenly across the spacecraft and avoid solar concentration points, the S.P.A.C.E.C.R.A.F.T. is initiated into a slow spin.
+Moreover, to distribute the sun's heat more evenly across the spacecraft and avoid solar concentration points, the SPACECRAFT is initiated into a slow spin.
 Through this action, all sides of the spacecraft receive equal solar exposure.

 With the accurate metrics provided by the cabin thermometers and the protective function of the MLI, the Heat Transport Section expertly balances the complex variables of temperature regulation.
 It assures the safety of both astronauts and sensitive equipment, substantiating reliable mission execution as our astronauts traverse the imperious expanse of space.